-The management console is a dedicated processor unit that is located inside your storage system.
-The management console can automatically monitor the state of your system, and notify you and IBM when service is needed.
+The management console is a dedicated processor unit that is located inside your storage system, and can automatically monitor the state of your system, and notify you and IBM when service is required.

-To provide continuous availability to the management console functions, especially for storage environments that use encryption, a second management console is provided.
-For models 994, 996, and 998, a 1U keyboard and display (feature code 1765) are required.
+To provide continuous availability to the management-console functions, especially for storage environments that use encryption, an additional management console is provided.
+For models 994 and 996, a 1U keyboard and display (feature code 1765) is required.
 Feature code 1765 is optional for a model 993 standard 19-inch wide rack installation (feature code 0939).

-Note: The 1U keyboard and display (feature code 1765) are not available with the model 993 IBM Z installation (feature code 0937) or IBM LinuxONE installation (feature code 0938).
+Note: The 1U keyboard and display (feature code 1765) is not available with the model 993 ZR1 installation (feature code 0937) or LR1 installation (feature code 0938).